nbicocchi/learn-xv6/code/06K - Scheduler (Policies)/README.md

 In this case ```priority``` is a number between 1 and 20 which represents the new process priority.

+### CFS - Completely Fair Scheduling

+This scheduler tries to be fair with all processes by giving them fair chance to execute on processor.
+Idea is simple.
+Keep track of time a process has executed on processor, processes which have got small amount of time are boosted to get the processor, those who got bigger amount of time are thwarted.
+[Linux Journal]( https://www.linuxjournal.com/node/10267 )

 ### LOTTERY - Lottery Scheduler

 #### Author: Lorenzo Del Rossi